Buddh International Circuit: Layout

+The full circuit has a length of 5.125 km.
+The layout incorporated feedback from the teams on how the circuit could be altered to improve overtaking.
+This resulted in some minor changes before 2010: the planned hairpin at turn seven was removed, and the track at turn three was widened to allow drivers to take different lines throughout the corner.
+More information was released in August 2010, revealing that there were plans to make the circuit one of the most challenging for drivers, with the circuit rising fourteen metres within the first three corners alone and a banked double-apex bend on the far side of the circuit, nicknamed the Currybolica, as a reference to the infamous banked Parabolica corner on the Monza Circuit in Italy.

 The banked multi-apex turn 10–11–12 sequence is one of the most notable sections of the circuit.
 It has been likened to the long, fast Turn 8 at Turkey's Istanbul Park circuit as it is a challenging sequence that generates high tyre loadings.
 Unlike Turkey's Turn 8, it tightens on exit and is a clockwise right-hander.
 Although it is not one of the main overtaking points, it is the corner that shows F1 cars to their full cornering potential.
 The circuit's main straight, at 1.06 km, is among the longest in F1, with a key overtaking point at its end.
 The pitlane is also one of the longest in F1, at more than 600 metres: as in most races with pit stops, time spent in the pitlane is an important factor in determining race strategies.